Anuraag-CH/software_developer/README.md

 # software_developer
-This is a blog about software developer's journey
+This is a blog about software developer's journey.
+Html and css is used to write this blog.